Can you ever be too safe when it comes to your family?

 Use Cord Holders and Power Socket Covers

-It would help if you did not underestimate how many accidents happen because children stick their fingers into sockets while playing with electrical cords dangling from table lamps or appliances used in the home.
+It would help if you did not underestimate how many accidents happen.
+Children stick their fingers into sockets while playing.
+Or Play with electrical cords dangling from table lamps or appliances used in the home.

 Drain Water Containers That Your Child May Stumble Into

-Children are naturally curious and will want to explore every aspect of their environment, including household items they see adults using around them daily.
-However, this can be dangerous when they contact substances like drain cleaners or other chemicals used for cleaning purposes in the family bathroom area.
+Children are naturally curious and will want to explore every aspect of their environment.
+Including household items they see adults using around them daily.
+However, this can be dangerous when they contact with substances like drain cleaners or other chemicals used for cleaning purposes.
+Especially in the family bathroom area.

 Ensure these areas have barriers installed so children cannot climb onto the edge of sinks or bathtubs where accidents could occur from slipping off while playing inside one of these places.